All patients over 18 can book for their vaccinations, 1st, 2nd or if your 2nd jab was three months ago.

-If you are due your second dose, please wait until we call you or you get a text message.
+If you are due your booster dose, please wait until we call you or you get a text message or a letter.

 Advice if you’re of childbearing age, pregnant or breastfeeding